barrybecker4/stable-maching/README.md

-# stable-maching
+# stable-matching

-Implementation of stable marriage and stable roommate algorithms in scala
+Implementation of stable marriage and stable roommate algorithms in scala.